Consent for Students

 “Universities should offer consent classes to all students.
 These should set out what sexual violence is, how to seek and recognise consent before sexual encounters, how to identify situations in which consent cannot be given, and the sanctions for committing sexual misconduct.”
 It also describes the importance of “addressing the underlying issues of power and privilege in student sexual violence and misconduct that might be constructively challenged by educational interventions”.

 Issues of power, coercion, privilege and consent are sensitive topics, and the best way to reduce systemic problems is through prevention.
-However, most universities offer at best just one short session on consent for freshers, which is often either completed alone online or facilitated by second year students with minimum training.
+However, most universities offer at best just one short session on consent for freshers, which is often either completed alone online or facilitated by second year students with minimal training.
 To fulfill their duty of care, universities could - and many people feel should - be doing more to support the well-being of their students.
 At the Art of Consent we believe that professionally held, trauma-infomed, in-person workshops are a powerful and meaningful step in the right direction.

 Central to our approach is the understanding that consent is not a one-off event – instead it must be ongoing.
 This is as true for a single sexual encounter as it is for a student’s three-year stay within a university community.
 We therefore offer 'top-up' workshops for 2nd/3rd years and postgrads, to deepen their understanding of these topics and help students integrate consent teachings into their own ongoing sexual experience.
 We also support peer conversations about consent and boundaries - not just during sex, but in all areas of life - to help build a culture of consent within the organisation as a whole.